CamelSpit/react-redux-review/reviewQuestions.md

-# When should you use redux?
+## When should you use Redux?

-# Can you use redux in other libraries and frameworks?
+## Can you use the Redux pattern with other libraries and frameworks?

-# What does React-Redux do?
+## What does the React-Redux library do?

-# What does Object.assign() have to do with redux?

-# What does every action object you push into Redux have to have?
+## What does every action object you push into the reducer have to have?

+## When using Redux with React, what do you need to do with `index.js`?

+## How do you setup the "store" for Redux?

-# What is an Action Creator?
+## What is an Action Creator?

-# The reducer function takes two parameters what are they?
+## How do you setup a reducer?

+## What do we need to do to connect individual React components to Redux?

+## How do the provider, store, and reducer all work together?

+## Why is Object.assign() important to redux?

-# What do you use inside the reducer function to check the types of the actions which are being passed in?
+## What do you use inside the reducer function to check the types of the actions which are being passed in?

-# What do you need to import into your Index.js to make Redux work in your application?

-# What is the provider?

-# What do you need to import into and export from your store.js?

-# What do we put into our reducer.js file?

-# How does the provider, store, and reducer all work together?

-# What do we need to import into your component to use redux?